 The image above shows the tap at the top with the connection tails at the bottom ready to receive the hot and cold feeds.
 The 10mm feed pipes screw into the underside of the tap and are then machined out to become 15mm copper tails ready for the connection of 15mm feeds.

 This can be seen more easily in the image below.

 There should be a large rubber O ring which sits underneath the block and is squashed between the top of the sink and the underside of the block as the monoblock is tightened into place.

 These threaded bars should be fitted before dropping the tap through the hole in the basin.
 Only do them up as tight as you can by hand.
 If you use pliers or grips there is a danger you will damage the thread.

-Once the tap is in the hole with the flat washer, or mounting plate placed over the threaded bars, the steel washer can be slid into place also.
+Once the tap is in the hole with the flat washer or mounting plate placed over the threaded bars, the steel washer can be slid into place also.

 On some models of mixer tap there is only one threaded bar making the job a great deal easier.

-There is hardly any room under the basin, less under a bath and a kitchen sink is a nightmare.
+There is hardly any room under the basin, less under a bath and a kitchen sink is a nightmare!
 Plumbers on the other hand, carry a box spanner which is a long open tube with the correct size nut shaped hole at the end.

 Speedfit fittings can be used on monoblock feed pipes so click into the speedfit project to see more or you can use standard fittings but make sure they are the correct size of course.